Site map

 The government has announced changes to pension tax allowances and charges, which may affect tax management measures that you’ve put in place or your savings decisions.
 Find out more in our pension tax update.

-Whether your retirement’s a long way off or just around the corner, or even if you’re already retired, as a USS member you can get support and expert help with your financial planning.
+Whether your retirement’s a long way off,just around the corner, or if you’re already retired, you can get support and help with planning your finances, as a USS member.

 Guidance

-Guidance covers the broad range of information and support that’s available to help you make informed decisions about your USS pension.
+There’s a broad range of information and support to help you make informed decisions about your USS pension.

 Guidance webinars

-There’s a lot to consider when it comes to your USS pension, so you have access to a programme of webinars provided by Mercer that are designed to help you understand more about USS and the benefits you get from being a member.
+There’s a lot to consider when it comes to your USS pension.
+To help you understand more about USS and the benefits you get, you have access to a programme of webinars provided by Mercer, a financial services consulting firm.

-The webinars are free and aim to be relevant to all USS members.
-They cover a range of different topics, so you can take part in the webinars that interest you.
+The webinars are free and cover a range of different topics, so you can pick and choose the webinars that interest and are relevant to you.
+Please be aware that the webinars only provide guidance and cannot give you specific advice for your circumstances.

 Register now